 Benefits and Learning Outcomes

 Explain the key characteristics, advantages, and limitations of simulation games in corporate training.

-that helps participants practice appropriate behaviors in response to challenging situations.
+Role-Playing that helps participants practice appropriate behaviors in responseto challenging situations

-This 1-day session is designed for participants who have taken earlier workshops conducted by Thiagi, The Thiagi Group, or Nathalie Jacquemin, it is particularly useful for participants already with experience designing and facilitating training games and activities.
+This workshop is designed for participants who have taken earlier workshops conducted by Thiagi or Nathalie.
+It is particularly useful for participants with experience in designing and facilitating training games and activities.